leonstel/leonstel.github.io/drafts/gmap5.md

 mutants and sending his partner Wolverine to recruit them.
 For demo purposes I have simulated the realtime location with some coordinates in an array which I am looping over.
 You can find that code in `src/app/position.ts`.
 For brevity I won't show it here.

+ProfessorX has a radius on the map (blue circle), every mutant which comes within that range will be discovered by profX

 ### Store

 Default state of store